 There are two major full-text computer-assisted legal research systems: LEXIS and WESTLAW.
 They are both available to the law students and law faculty of George Mason University for educational research purposes.
 Although the systems differ in some respects, each includes the full-text of judicial opinions, statutory material, administrative regulations and decisions, and other legal and non-legal resource material.

 Both Westlaw and Lexis offer individual passwords to Mason law students and law faculty members.
 The passwords allow users to access the systems on home computers as well as on the computers located in the library's labs.
 Formal training is offered by the law librarians as part of the first year legal research program.

 Because these computer-assisted legal research services are provided to the law school through a special educational contract, use is limited to George Mason University law students and law faculty doing research for educational purposes.
 Attorneys and students from other schools who have their own passwords may not use George Mason University computers to access these services.

-The Law Library maintains two computer labs for the students of George Mason University School of Law.
-A current GMU ID card must be presented at the Circulation Desk in order to gain access to these labs.
+The Law Library maintains a computer lab for Mason law students.
+A current Mason ID card must be presented at the Circulation Desk in order to gain access to the lab.
 There are no exceptions to this policy.